 Creative testing: Google Cloud technology is helping us use AI to score creative, predicting success or failure, before we put it out into the world.
 In ongoing pilots, we’re using AI to help us weed out poor performers more quickly and to more easily identify potential winners.
 We’re also working with an agency partner to apply AI to our creative asset library.
 That way we can understand what has performed well historically and use that knowledge to develop future campaigns.

-Campaign optimisation: Our marketing teams do all of their on-stack optimisation with AI.
+Campaign optimization: Our marketing teams do all of their on-stack optimization with AI.
 Our teams are using AI to identify the best mix of formats and placements to meet our goals across screens and audiences.
-Although people’s behaviours are complex, reaching them across multiple surfaces — YouTube, Search, Gmail, Maps, Shopping, and Discover — doesn’t have to be.
+Although people’s behaviors are complex, reaching them across multiple surfaces — YouTube, Search, Gmail, Maps, Shopping, and Discover — doesn’t have to be.
 For example, Performance Max, our AI-powered campaign type, is driving an 18% uplift in conversions at a similar cost per action.1

 Measurement: In response to people’s increasing expectations for digital privacy, regulators and tech platforms are restricting techniques that advertisers have relied on for decades to reach audiences and measure results, such as device IDs and third-party cookies.
 We’ve all long relied on huge stores of data to drive performance and measurement.
 AI is helping us use fewer signals, while driving the intelligence and trusted measurement we need.

 We are using AI to deliver a privacy-first ads experience that drives results for performance marketers while also protecting consumers’ privacy.